adriandarian/spectra/README.md

 ## Features

-🚀 **Full Epic Sync** - Sync user stories, subtasks, descriptions, and comments from markdown to Jira
+🚀 **Multi-Platform Sync** - Sync to Jira, GitHub Issues, Azure DevOps, Linear, and Confluence

-📝 **Markdown-Native** - Write your epic documentation in markdown, sync to Jira automatically
+📝 **Markdown & YAML Native** - Write specs in markdown or YAML, sync to any issue tracker

-🔄 **Smart Matching** - Fuzzy title matching between markdown stories and Jira issues
+🔄 **Smart Matching** - Fuzzy title matching between specs and existing issues

 🛡️ **Safe by Default** - Dry-run mode, confirmations, and detailed previews before any changes